Central Coast California Trails

 Morro View Irish Hills hike San Luis Obispo trail

-There is an expansive network of trails within the thousand foot ridges that make up the Irish Hills southwest of San Luis Obispo.
+An expansive network of trails explore the thousand-foot ridges that make up the Irish Hills southwest of San Luis Obispo.
 While the regions notable chain of volcanic peaks gather greater attention from hikers, you can actually get a great view of the Morros from the Irish Hills, with smaller crowds.
 From Prefumo Canyon, one of the two main trailheads in the Irish Hills Natural Reserve, take Mariposa Trail to Morro View, a landing on the hillside where you can gaze seaward to the westernmost Morro, Morro Rock in Morro Bay.
 To the viewpoint and back is 3.15 miles round trip with 850 feet of elevation gain.
-Because there are so many trails through the Irish Hills, several alternative routes to Morro View are possible, including a 3.5-mile round trip hike from a less-used trailhead at the end of Sterling Lane.

 Don’t feel like warming up?
 Great.
 The hike gets down to business with a steep climb through an oak forest.
 After half a mile, Mariposa Trail meets Bog Thistle Trail.
 At the end of the hike, take this track back to the trailhead past a patch of rare thistle found only around San Luis Obispo.
 For now, continue up the trail through low chaparral and grasses that allow broad views over Los Osos Valley, Laguna Lake, Bishop Peak, Cerro San Luis, and much of San Luis Obispo County.
 The unassuming Irish Hills pack a powerful punch in the view department.